davtsang/TsangPS/README.md

 	FlipAns : short answers for problem sheet are rotated by 180 degrees

-	accessible : switch to all sans serif fonts

 Alternatively you can use definitions before \documentclass to set command line multi-file options